yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-releases.md

 ---
-title: What's new in 2.2
+title: What's new in 2.2 (stable)
-headerTitle: What's new in 2.2
+headerTitle: What's new in 2.2 (stable)
-linkTitle: What's new in 2.2
+linkTitle: What's new in 2.2 (stable)
 description: Enhancements, changes, and resolved issues in the recommended stable release series.
 headcontent: Features, enhancements, and resolved issues in the recommended stable release series.
 image: /images/section_icons/quick_start/install.png